zachpetch/learning-platform/README.md

 #### Pagination and Searching/Filtering

-I wanted to do as much of this project using built-in Rails functionality, or other gems considered "best practice", but though there are some frameworks that enable searching/filtering and pagination without refreshing the whole page, I was not able to figure out how to do that with Rails before I was feeling pressed for time.
+I wanted to do as much of this project using built-in Rails functionality, or other gems considered "best practice", but though there are some frameworks that enable searching/filtering and pagination without refreshing the whole page, I had not yet figured out how to do that with Rails before I was feeling pressed for time.
 So, I've implemented this functionality using AJAX to make the requests, and set up the controller to recognize AJAX requests differently than standard GET requests, returning only the parts of the page that need to be updated, rather than refreshing the entire page.

 With that said, I'd be very interested to know if there is a built-in method in Rails, or what the standard practice is for doing this.
-I just started to come across some info about using "remote: true" to essentially send an async request.
-But not in time to make changes to how I put this together.
+I just started to come across some info about using "remote: true" to send a async requests, and it seems like this is the path to pursue in order to learn more, but not in time to make changes to how I put this together.

 ### Soft Deletion